Recruiting KPIs: The 12 most important indicators

 The rejection rate refers to the percentage of applications that you sort out immediately after receipt.

+This makes sense if the respective applicants do not meet certain minimum requirements that you have specified.
 The rejection rate is interesting in that it tells you whether you are actually reaching the right people with your advertisement.
+It is a key indicator for the correct evaluation of the effectiveness of a job advertisement.

 Imagine you receive 100 applications for your ad, but you have to directly reject 90% of them, i.e. 90 applications, because one or the other exclusion criterion was not met.